Reserve and e-Reserve

 What’s the best way of accessing a large e-Reserve file?

-Some of the large e-Reserve PDF files can take a while to download, especially if you are working from home using a dial-up modem.
-You might be better off accessing them from a PC in the Library where downloading will be much faster.
-Once you download the file you want, you can save it to a USB flash drive or print it on a Library printer.
+Some of the large e-Reserve PDF files can take a while to download. .
+Once you download the file you want, you can save it to a USB flash drive or print it out.